Epstein Act Part II

 They'll tell you releasing the files is a national security risk.
 You know what's actually a national security risk?
 A foreign government having dirt on our leaders— while the American public is left in the dark.

 In November 2025, Congress passed the Epstein Files Transparency Act by a vote of 427 to 1.
-The Department of Justice reportedly missed the deadline, blacked out names the law appeared to forbid them to redact, asserted privileges critics argued the statute didn't grant, and faced no consequence whatsoever.
-The most overwhelming bipartisan vote on a disclosure bill in modern memory turned out, in the view of many observers, to be more suggestion than mandate.
+The Department of Justice (DOJ) reportedly missed the deadline, blacked out names the law appeared to forbid them to redact, asserted privileges critics argued the statute didn't grant, and then faced no consequence whatsoever.
+The most overwhelming bipartisan vote on a disclosure bill in modern memory turned out to be more of a suggestion than mandate.
+We must try again - a different way.

 The MAD Act, formally Title VII of the Epstein Accountability and Public Disclosure Provisions, is what happens when a bill is drafted on the assumption that the executive branch cannot be trusted to comply a second time.
 It does not ask for cooperation.
 It strips the executive branch out of the process and rebuilds it around three goals: getting the Epstein files released, opening a serious public inquiry into how Jeffrey Epstein died, and making sure Ghislaine Maxwell is actually still in the cell where she's supposed to be.

-A note before going further.
 Some of what this bill does will sound unusual.
-Routine identity checks on a federal inmate.
-Independent experts examining custody records.
-Federal agents asked to explain on the public record what specific words in their own files mean.
+Routine identity checks on a federal inmate?
+Independent experts examining custody records?
+Federal agents asked to explain on the public record what specific words in their own files mean?
 These are not the kinds of provisions normal disclosure laws contain.
 They are in this bill because the documented record of how the federal government has handled the Epstein matter has produced a level of public distrust that ordinary oversight has struggled to resolve.
+It’s extraordinary because it needs to be.
 The provisions that look paranoid on first reading are responses to specific institutional failures that are themselves a matter of public record.
-Government accountability sometimes requires asking questions that polite people consider impolite.
-This bill asks them.
+Government accountability sometimes requires asking questions that polite people consider impolite, but this will asks those questions anyway.

 Here is what's in it.